carsonbentley/freshman-projects/doc/Plan.md

 *   [ ] List the algorithms that will be used (but don't write them yet).
 *   [ ] **Tag** the last commit in this phase `analyzed` and push it to GitLab.
     *   *Grace Points: if this tag is pushed by midnight on the Sunday before the due date, you will receive up to 5 points back*
+The instructions for this assignment is pretty well outlined in the source code todo lines.
+The crawl function is written recursviely, although it will have a loop inside of the function.
+The parameters for crawl will have to be modified to allow depths and urls, maxdepth, and a set of visited urls.
+The base cases will be if the depth is more than the maxdepth, or if the given url has already been visited, or if the url is invalid.
+If all these cases are untrue, then the url will be printed with the spaces relative to the depth of recursion, mark the url as visited, use requests libraries to get the url.
+It will use exception handling to print any exceptions and return crawl().
+Scan the html for anchor tags(other urls), and check for href attributes.
+If no attribues, continue to next iterations.
+If attributes, discard fragment portion, make into absolute url, and call crawl again with the correct parameters.
+The program will be able to take command line arguments, and if none are given, usage message will be provided.
+If 1 is given, the argument is the starting url.
+The second command line argument, if given, is the maximum depth of recursion.
+The output of the program will have a message of the starting url and max crawl depth, and it will print out the urls visited with correct levels of indentation(tied to the recursion level).
+Bfore program exits, print report including time, number of links.
+If program is quit on keyboard interrupt, the report is still printed out.
+IF there is any errors in the libraries, the program does not quit and instead prints an error message and continues on with the pograms.
+The program aims to solve the problem of a recursive web crawler.
+A good solution outputs the correct output, without crashes or bugs.
+I believe that I know how to solve all of the problems in the program, and will just need to figure out how to use the libraries well.
+The demo program is very good though, and should help me solve evertyhing I need to do.
+I can see a little bit of challenges in figuring out some of these libraries.
+The data used by the program comes from the internet and the command line.
+The output consists of the recursive return strings, and the report.
+There will be recursive algorithms used in this program.

 ## Phase 1: Design (tag name `designed`)
 *(30% of your effort)*